KalmeMarq/json-ui-editor/README.md

-# JSON UI Editor (Not in development anymore.
-I got bored of it)
+# JSON UI Editor (Will be back in development soon)
 A simple test editor for minecraft bugrock json ui to do simple tests.